travis-ci/docs-travis-ci-com/blog/_posts/2013-05-20-network-timeouts-build-retries.md

 The upshot is that when the command succeeds the second time, the entire set will be folded away neatly so it doesn't clutter the logs visually.

+We're also adding this to git clones as well, it's being deployed the very minute.

 ### Retrying Your Own Commands

 If you're doing any custom installation of things from external resources, for